Mannargudi: Culture

 Mannargudi has three prominent Hindu temples, namely, Jayamgondanatha temple, Rajathi Rajeswara temple and Raja Gopalaswamy temple.
 Pamani Naganathar Temple, a padal petra sthalam in Pamani is also located nearby, northerly.

 Rajagopalaswamy temple is the most prominent landmark in the town.
 During the Tamil months of Panguni (March–April), the most prominent festival of the temple, namely, Pangunith Thirivuzha, is celebrated.
 Theppothsavam, the float festival, celebrated during the Tamil month of Aani (June–July) and Adipooram, the chariot festival, celebrated during the Tamil month of Aadi (July-Aug) are other prominent festivals of the temple that attract visitors from nearby villages and towns to Mannargudi.
 The Nayak kings of the 15th century promoted music in the temples.
 Instruments like Mukhavina, Dande, Kombu, Chandravalaya, Bheri and Nagaswaram were commonly used in the temple service.
 Haridra Nadhi, the Venugopalaswamy temple tank associated with Sethubhava Mutt, is one of the largest temple tanks in the state.
 Hindu pilgrims take a holy dip in the tank during festive occasions.

 Mannargudi has four mosques, located at Theradi, Keela Raja Veethi, Big Bazar Street and Thamari Kuzlam Vada Karai.

 Mallinatha Swamy temple is a Jain temple located in the town.
 Mallinathar is the 19th Tirthankara of the Jainism.
 It is an ancient temple built during the reign of the Chola dynasty in the twelfth century and is one of the prominent ancient Jain temples in the state.
 Apart from the idol of Mallinathar, there are idols of Dharma Devi, Saraswathi Devi, Padmavathy Devi, Jawalamalini Amman among others.

 The Vaduvoor Bird Sanctuary, located 12 km is a prominent visitor attraction for the people of Mannargudi.
 Muthupet Lagoon, a mangrove forest located 29 km away from the town, is another tourist attraction for the citizens of the town.

 Administration and politics

 The municipality of Mannargudi was established in 1866 with a committee of twelve members during British rule.
-Until the early years of the 20th century, Mannargudi remained the one of the five municipalities in erstwhile Tanjore district.
+Until the early years of the 20th century, Mannargudi remained one of the five municipalities in erstwhile Tanjore district.
 As of 2008, the municipality covered an area of 11.55 km2 and had a total of 33 members.
 The functions of the municipality is devolved into six departments: General, Engineering, Revenue, Public Health, Town planning and the Computer Wing.
 All these departments are under the control of a Municipal Commissioner who is the supreme executive head.
 The legislative powers are vested in a body of 33 members, one each from the 33 wards.
 The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.
 The municipality has allocated a budget of ₹8,751,164 for the year 2010–11.